tursics/data-dashboard/doc/CreateCard.md

-# Create a new card
+# Create a new honeycomb

 THIS TEXT IS UNDER CONSTRUCTION!!!

-Creating a new card is very easy.
+Creating a new honeycomb is very easy.
 The most steps can be done in your browser.

 ###To Do